Probabilistic Sampling of Balanced K-Means using Adiabatic Quantum Computing: Adiabatic Quantum Computing

 Thus, finding the lowest energy state or ground state of the Ising model corresponds to solving the QUBO defined by the Hamiltonian function.
 This relation is used in the QA, where the system of qubits implements an Ising model $H_T$ that represents the QUBO of interest.

 The lowest energy state is found by following the adiabatic theorem~\citep{born_beweis_1928}.
-Starting with an initial system in its ground state described by an Hamiltonian $H_0$, the adiabatic theorem states that during a sufficiently slow change of the Hamiltonian the system never leaves its ground state.
-The change of the Hamiltonian
+Starting with an initial system in its ground state described by a Hamiltonian $H_0$, the adiabatic theorem states that during a sufficiently slow change of the Hamiltonian the system never leaves its ground state.
+The change of the Hamiltonian is called an adiabatic transition and is often performed with a linear schedule

-is called an adiabatic transition.
-The transition is performed over the annealing-time $T_a$ and allows to solve an optimization problem with the Hamiltonian $H_T$.
+over the annealing-time $T_a$ and allows to solve an optimization problem with the Hamiltonian $H_T$.

 While in an ideal noise-free case, the system stays in its ground state, any real system is embedded in a temperature bath that can induce a change to a higher energy state.
 The distribution of measured final states will then follow the Boltzmann distribution with temperature $T$